PHOTOS: Joao Fonseca wins Roland Garros debut against Hubert Hurkacz on packed Court 7

 Advertising

-The stands were packed long before Fonseca and Hurkacz took the court, with some fans staking out a spot hours in advance.
+The stands were packed long before Fonseca and Hurkacz took the court in the first round, with some fans staking out a spot hours in advance.

 Advertising